L. Suzan Kedron

-Ms. Kedron is listed in the 2013-2014 editions of The Best Lawyers in America under Real Estate Law.
+Ms. Kedron is listed in the 2013-2016 editions of The Best Lawyers in America under Real Estate Law.
 She was named a "Rising Star" by Thomson Reuters (2006-2010).
-She was also named one of the "Best Lawyers Under 40" by D Magazine, and in 2005 and 2012, she was selected as one of the "Best Lawyers in Dallas" by D Magazine.
+She was also named one of the "Best Lawyers Under 40" by D Magazine, and in 2005 and 2012, and 2015, she was selected as one of the "Best Lawyers in Dallas" by D Magazine.
 In 2015, Ms. Kedron was named a Southwest Woman of Influence by Real Estate Forum as well as The Dallas Assembly Class of 2015.
 In 2008, Ms. Kedron was named "One To Watch" in commercial real estate by D CEO magazine, a recognition given to up-and-coming thirty-somethings called tomorrow's brightest lights in Dallas' commercial real estate industry.
 Ms. Kedron was honored by the Dallas Business Journal as a 2009 "40 Under Forty" honoree.

 Speeches / Publications